 How long does digital transformation take for a 50-person Indian company?

-Following the phased approach above, 12-18 months to go from Excel-and-Tally to a fully integrated CRM, ERP, HR, and analytics stack.
-Each phase is 8-12 weeks when done properly, including data migration, configuration, testing, and training.
+Following a phased approach, expect 12 to 18 months to go from a Tally-and-Excel setup to a fully integrated CRM, accounting, HR, and analytics stack.
+Each phase typically takes 8 to 12 weeks when done properly, including data migration, configuration, user testing, and training.
+Trying to compress this into a few months across every system at once is the most common reason these projects fail.

 Do we need an IT team to run Zoho or NetSuite?

-No. Both Zoho and NetSuite are cloud platforms maintained by the vendor.
-You need an internal champion (a manager who owns the system and trains users) and periodic support from a certified implementation partner like Aaxonix.
-No servers, no IT infrastructure.
+No. Both Zoho and NetSuite are cloud platforms maintained entirely by the vendor, so there are no servers or infrastructure for your company to manage.
+What you do need is an internal champion, a manager who owns the system, drives adoption, and coordinates training, plus periodic support from a certified implementation partner such as Aaxonix for configuration changes and troubleshooting.

 What is a realistic budget for SME digital transformation in India?

-For a 50-person company doing a phased Zoho implementation: expect Rs 3-8 lakh one-time for implementation and training, plus Rs 40,000-80,000 per month in ongoing software licenses.
-ROI is typically 3-5x the investment within 18 months from reduced manual errors, faster invoicing, and better sales closure.
+For a 50-person company running a phased Zoho implementation, expect roughly Rs 3 to 8 lakh as a one-time cost for implementation and training, plus Rs 40,000 to 80,000 per month in ongoing software licenses.
+Businesses that follow the phased approach and focus on adoption typically see a return of 3 to 5 times the investment within 18 months, mainly from fewer manual errors, faster invoicing, and better sales closure rates.

-Should we use a single vendor (Zoho or NetSuite) or best-of-breed tools?
+Should we use a single vendor like Zoho or NetSuite, or pick best-of-breed tools?

 Bottom line: Digital transformation for Indian SMEs is not about buying the most advanced technology.
 It is about replacing manual processes with reliable, connected software in the right sequence.
 Start with Zoho Books setup guide and inventory, then CRM, then HR, then analytics.
 Choose a platform that covers all four, and implement with a partner who has done it before.